meochuoi2k6/Motion-Based-Light-Controller/README.md

 ## 💻 Code
 The main code is written in **Arduino C++** and compatible with **Arduino Uno / Nano / Mega**.

+---

+## 🧑‍💻 Author
+Pham Nam Phuc - SEEE - HUST
+Hoang Vi Ky - SEEE - HUST

+---

+## 📜 Warning
+This project had already completed a year ago.
+This is an reuploaded version of our project.